GMC Yukon Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average auto insurance rates for a GMC Yukon are $1,008 annually with full coverage.
-Comprehensive insurance costs approximately $180, collision costs $202, and liability costs around $468.
-A policy with just liability insurance costs as low as $518 a year, with coverage for high-risk drivers costing $2,162 or more.
+U.S. average insurance rates for a GMC Yukon are $1,008 a year including full coverage.
+Comprehensive insurance costs on average $180, collision costs $202, and liability coverage costs around $468.
+Buying just liability costs as low as $518 a year, with insurance for high-risk drivers costing $2,162 or more.
 Teenage drivers pay the highest rates at $4,034 a year or more.

 Average premium for full coverage: $1,008